 Now, I am duely aware that this is a brand, brand new strap hot off the Italia Leather Strap press in California.
 I am literally the first person to put this strap on since it was made.
 Of course the strap is going to be tough to work with for the reasons that one it’s brand new and two it’s leather.
 As we all know, leather is a notoriously tough material that does not yield easily to force.
 With all this in mind, the above mentioned points are in no way strikes against Italia or the strap itself.
 Instead, merely observations during the initial breaking in process.

 Playing With the Strap On

 In retrospect, the actual playing experience with the strap on was actually quite enjoyable.
 The most notable aspect of the strap was the support I felt over my left shoulder while playing.
 The strap covered my entire left shoulder and at no time did I ever feel like I was going to lose my strap or it was going to slide off of my shoulder.
 To that point though, the strap almost seemed too secure.
 The friction between my shirt and the strap in conjunction with the weight of the bass was constantly pulling my shirt off towards one end of my shoulder, causing me to have to readjust the strap and my shirt while playing.
-A minor inconvinence worth mentioning for an overall quality product
+A minor inconvenience worth mentioning for an overall quality product.

 The strap comes with all the goods and not-so-goods associated with leather straps.
 Breaking the strap in and adjusting it during it’s first couple of uses it going to be the biggest source of frustration as it did, for me, require considerable strength and fenagling to get the strap seated correctly on me and on the bass period.
 Moreover, playing with this kind of strap can tug at your shirt and prompt you to readjust every so often during playing.
 How much that weighs on your decision to purchase this kind of strap is a matter left entirely to you.